 B[a]P is used as a 'marker' for a group of compounds known as polycyclic aromatic hydrocarbons (PAHs).
-PAHs are a large group of persistent, organic compounds that accumulate in the environment, people and animals and which have toxic and carcinogenic effects.
+PAHs are a large group of persistent, organic compounds that accumulate in the environment, people, and animals and which have toxic and carcinogenic effects.
 Lung cancer is most clearly linked to exposure to PAHs through inhaled air3, but bladder cancer is also contributed to.
-These pollutants can bioaccumulate and be passed up the food chain thus contributing to health impacts as well as ecological impacts.
+These pollutants can bio-accumulate and be passed up the food chain thus contributing to health impacts as well as ecological impacts.

 B[a]P is a by-product of incomplete combustion.
-The main sources of emissions to air of B[a]P in the UK are from domestic coal and wood burning, industrial processes (e.g. coke production) and fires (e.g. accidental, bonfires, open fireplaces etc.).
-Figure 1 shows the main sources of emissions of B[a]P in the UK.
-This shows that total emissions have decreased by 77% since 1990 due to reduced emissions from 'agriculture and waste', as a result of the cessation of stubble burning, and 'production processes' including the closure of a number of aluminium plants.
+The main national sources of emissions to air of B[a]P in the UK are from domestic coal and wood burning, industrial processes (e.g. coke production) and fires (e.g. accidental, bonfires, open fireplaces etc.).
+Figure 1 shows the main national sources of emissions of B[a]P in the UK.
+This shows that total emissions have decreased by 90% since 1990 due to reduced emissions from 'agriculture and waste', as a result of the cessation of stubble burning, and 'production processes' including the closure of a number of aluminium plants.
 However, while emissions decreased consistently between 1990 and 2002, subsequently they have stabilised and even increased in some recent years, predominantly due to increased emissions from domestic combustion.
+However, as emissions from domestic combustion of wood and coal are widely distributed this does not currently lead to any exceedances.